mckennapsean/dissertation/content/13-appendix-evaluation.md

 # Worksheet Evaluation Materials {#app:evaluation}

-include questions from 2 surveys and interview guide
+In [@sec:worksheets], we discussed the methodology behind our process for evaluating the design activity framework worksheets.
+We utilized these worksheets for students undergoing a cumulative project for the course, and we surveyed students at the end of the course on their experiences and opinion of the materials.
+We provide the prompts and questions we used in the two online questionnaires, one of which was sent to the entire class and another which was sent only to 13 volunteers that utilized the worksheets as part of their project.
+For the survey questions, responses were in one of the following
+formats: five-point Likert scale (denoted with L), numbered scale (1-5, denoted N), free-form text response (denoted T), or a multiple select choice of design activities (denoted UIMD).
+Lastly, I conducted semistructured interviews with 11 of the student volunteers, and the interview guide with base questions is included.
+These materials serve the purpose of adding reproducibility to the evaluation methodology and, further, to enable external validation of this work.

-## Full Class Web Survey
+## Course Web Survey

 Please complete the following questions honestly based on your experience in this course.

 1. How comfortable were you with visualization design before this class?
-(1-5)
+(N)
 1. How comfortable are you with visualization design after this class?
-(1-5)
+(N)
-1. The lectures in this course helped me learn how to design visualizations. (strongly disagree to strongly agree (likert))
+1. The lectures in this course helped me learn how to design visualizations.
+(L)
-1. The exercises in class helped me learn how to design visualizations. (likert)
+1. The exercises in class helped me learn how to design visualizations.
+(L)
-1. The provided design worksheets helped me learn how to design visualizations. (likert)
+1. The provided design worksheets helped me learn how to design visualizations.
+(L)
-1. The final project helped me learn how to design visualizations. (likert)
+1. The final project helped me learn how to design visualizations.
+(L)

-## Group Project Web Survey
+## Project Web Survey

 During your final project, we utilized several design activity worksheets: Understand, Ideate, Make, & Deploy.
 Please provide honest feedback on your use and opinion of these teaching materials.

 1. Which worksheets were the most helpful?
 Did a particular worksheet help you generate and evaluate artifacts?
-Did any worksheet build up your confidence in the design process? (multiple select u,i,m,d)
+Did any worksheet build up your confidence in the design process?
+(UIMD)
-1. Why is that? (free-form)
+1. Why is that?
+(T)
 1. Which worksheets were the least helpful?
 Did a particular worksheet hinder the generation and evaluation of artifacts?
-Did any worksheet fail to build up your confidence in the design process? (u,i,m,d)
+Did any worksheet fail to build up your confidence in the design process?
+(UIMD)
-1. Why is that? (free-form)
+1. Why is that?
+(T)
-1. My group was able to generate and evaluate artifacts with the help of the design worksheets. (likert)
+1. My group was able to generate and evaluate artifacts with the help of the design worksheets.
+(L)
-1. Filling out the design worksheets took valuable time away from my final project. (likert)
+1. Filling out the design worksheets took valuable time away from my final project.
+(L)
-1. It was possible to fully complete each worksheet using the materials given to me during the course. (likert)
+1. It was possible to fully complete each worksheet using the materials given to me during the course.
+(L)
-1. The design worksheets were used to record artifacts or decisions I made, after they were already made. (likert)
+1. The design worksheets were used to record artifacts or decisions I made, after they were already made.
+(L)
-1. I was able to better structure my design process with the help of the design worksheets. (likert)
+1. I was able to better structure my design process with the help of the design worksheets.
+(L)
-1. There was not enough structure or guidance provided on the worksheets in order to complete them. (likert)
+1. There was not enough structure or guidance provided on the worksheets in order to complete them.
+(L)
-1. I was able to figure out where to go next in the design process with the help of the design worksheets. (likert)
+1. I was able to figure out where to go next in the design process with the help of the design worksheets.
+(L)
-1. There was too much information or text included on the blank design worksheets. (likert)
+1. There was too much information or text included on the blank design worksheets.
+(L)
-1. I was able to capture design decisions easily and succinctly using the design worksheets. (likert)
+1. I was able to capture design decisions easily and succinctly using the design worksheets.
+(L)
-1. The system developed for my final project would have been just as effective if we had not used the design worksheets. (likert)
+1. The system developed for my final project would have been just as effective if we had not used the design worksheets.
+(L)
-1. What are some suggested changes or improvements for the worksheets? (free-form)
+1. What are some suggested changes or improvements for the worksheets?
+(T)
-1. Please include any additional comments on the design worksheets. (free-form)
+1. Please include any additional comments on the design worksheets.
+(T)